AnshumanMahato/Happy-Birthday-Card/README.md

    [![Deploy with NEtlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/AnshumanMahato/Happy-Birthday-Card)

-Remote deployment will require you to specify some mandatory Evironment Variables,
+Remote deployment will require you to specify some mandatory environmental variables,

 - NAME: Name of the receiver.
 - PIC: Url of the pic to be loaded in the card.
 If don't have the image hosted somewhere, you may publish a [telegra.ph article](https://telegra.ph) with your image and copy the image address from there.